Back to Top

 • Can irritate skin if overused

-For most beards, a wide-tooth comb is the safest and most versatile tool.
+For most beards, a wide-tooth comb is the safest and most versatile option.

 When to Comb Your Beard